bundlewrap/bundlewrap/doc/item_user.rst

 ``groups``
 ++++++++++

 List of groups (names, not GIDs) the user should belong to.
-MUST include the group referenced by ``gid``.
+Must NOT include the group referenced by ``gid``.

 |